 Did you know..?

-That in partnership with other organisations, the Foresrty Commission's target is to plant 5.5million trees on some 2,000ha (5,000 acres) of land in the Thames Chase area by 2030.
+That in partnership with the Forestry Commission and other organisations, the Thames Chase Trust's target is to plant 5.5million trees on over 2,000ha (5,000 acres) of land in the Thames Chase area by 2030.